kofujimura/ERC_TCTC/README.md

 ---
 ## Abstract

-This EIP presents a new access control scheme called Token-Control Token Circulation (TCTC).
-By representing roles or privileges as EIP-721 tokens, the need for developing off-chain tools that grant or revoke role is eliminated.
+This EIP presents an access control scheme called Token-Control Token Circulation (TCTC).
+By representing the privilege required by the role as EIP-721 tokens, the need for developing off-chain tools that grant or revoke role is eliminated.
 This approach can potentially enhance system security and decrease development costs.

 ## Motivation